FEUP-LDTS-2023/project-l02gr01/docs/README.md

 **Problem in Context**

-To handle the different stages of the game, such as the instruction stage, the pre-game stage (where we ask the user's name), the game stage and the leaderboard stage, we decided to use the State Pattern.
+We needed to handle the different stages of the game, such as the instruction stage, the pre-game stage (where we ask the user's name), the game stage and the leaderboard stage.
+However, we didn't want to add long conditionals in Game.

+**Pattern**

+This lead to the use of State Pattern, because it facilitates changing the state of the game at the runtime whenever the user interacts with the game or when something important happens.

 **Implementation**